roblanf/sarscov2phylo/README.md

 # Phylogenetics for SARS-CoV-2

-This repository contains scripts for reproducible phylogenetic analyses of SARS-CoV-2 data from GISAID.
+This repository allows you to estimate very large trees with bootstrap support (Felsenstein Bootstrap and Transfer Bootstrap) for SARS-CoV-2 alignments of 10's of 1000's of sequences.

-For many analyses, running your own phylogenies won't be necessary - one can simply use the excellent NextStrain pipeline (particularly augur, for the phylogenetics).
+Note that for many applications it won't be necessary to run your own trees.
+One can simply use the excellent NextStrain site or pipeline (particularly `augur` for the phylogenetics).
+Despite that, sometimes a global tree with bootstrap support is a useful thing.
+I will provide regularly-updated global trees on this repository, starting shortly.

-I wanted to build something that did a little more than augur though, which means first solving a few problems in different ways, hence this repository.
-We hope that if the methods prove useful, we'll have time to build them into augur at a later date.

-The point of this repository is to allow for reproducible phylogenetic analyses that more-or-less follow best practice.
-I had been somewhat frustrated by reading so many SARS-CoV-2 analyses that present sensible analyses but no code.
-This repo tries to follow best practice, and I appreciate all feedback which indicates how it could be improved.
+The point of this repository is to allow for reproducible phylogenetic analyses that follow best practice as closely as possible.
+I appreciate all feedback which indicates how it could be improved.

 # Installation
 You will need some version of conda: https://docs.conda.io/projects/conda/en/latest/user-guide/install/